Warren Buffett’s firm adds to Apple, Teva investments

 - Boeing finds surprise asset for defense comeback: old warplanes

-Berkshire said separately Monday that it had reduced some of its investments in airline and banking companies, such as American Airlines and U.S. Bancorp, because it seeks to own no more than 10 percent of any firm and those companies have been repurchasing stock.
+Berkshire had said Monday that it reduced some of its investments in airline and banking companies, such as American Airlines and U.S. Bancorp, because it seeks to own no more than 10 percent of any firm and those companies have been repurchasing stock.

+Berkshire added to its investments in Southwest and Delta airlines while trimming its stakes in American and United Continental.

+Berkshire said those decisions to reduce some of its holdings to under 10 percent don’t reflect how it feels about those companies.